slackapi/template-action-and-dialog/diff.md

 ## OAuth Token

 Your OAuth access token should begins with `-xoxb` instead of `-xoxp`.
-The bot tokens will be the defaul token in future.
+The bot tokens will be the default token in future.

 ## Sigining Secret